migueldeicaza/SwiftTerm/README.md

 SwiftTerm is a VT100/Xterm terminal emulator for Swift applications that can be embedded into macOS or iOS applications.

-This repository contains both the terminal emulator engine, as well as concrete implementation for iOS using UIKit, and macOS using AppKit.
+This repository contains both a terminal emulator engine that is UI agnostic, as well as front-ends for this engine for iOS using UIKit, and macOS using AppKit.
+Additionally there are a couple of minimal sample apps for Mac and iOS showing how to use the library.

+The companion module [SwiftTermApp](https://github.com/migueldeicaza/SwiftTermApp) builds an actual iOS app that uses this library and is more complete than the testing apps in this module.

 Check the [API Documentation](https://migueldeicaza.github.io/SwiftTerm/)